MRtrix3/mrtrix3/docs/index.rst

 If the precompiled packages are not available, we provide specific instructions for building the software from source.
-This is normally a simple process, but the process does require more compute resources and expertise.
-See the :ref:`relevant pages <before_installing>` for details.
+This is normally a simple process, but does require more compute resources and expertise.
+See the :ref:`relevant pages
+<before_installing>` for details.

 Commands
 ~~~~~~~~

-The *MRtrix3* software package includes a suite of tools for image analysis and visualisation.
-With the exception of :ref:`mrview` and :ref:`shview`, all *MRtrix3* executables are designed to be run via a terminal using a consistent :ref:`command-line interface <command-line-interface>`.
-While many of the tools and features are discussed within tutorials found in this documentation, a comprehensive :ref:`list-of-mrtrix3-commands` can be found in the reference section.
-These lists provide links to the help page (manual) for each executable, which can also be accessed by typing the :code:`-help` option after the executable name on the terminal.
+The *MRtrix3* software package includes a suite of tools for image analysis and
+visualisation.
+With the exception of :ref:`mrview` and :ref:`shview`, all
+*MRtrix3* executables are designed to be run via a terminal using a consistent
+:ref:`command-line interface <command-line-interface>`.
+While many of the tools
+and features are discussed within tutorials found in this documentation, a
+comprehensive :ref:`list-of-mrtrix3-commands` can be found in the reference
+section.
+These lists provide links to the help page (manual) for each
+executable, which can also be accessed by typing the :code:`-help` option after
+the executable name on the terminal.

 ..
 TIP::